The Adas 2018

-Entries are now closed for the 2017 Ada Cambridge and Young Ada Awards.
-Winners will be announced at the festival on Saturday 17th June at 9.00am.
+Entries are now open for the 2018 Ada Cambridge Biographical Prose, Poetry and Young Ada Awards.

 The Ada Cambridge Biographical Prose Prize, Poetry Prize and The Young Adas were named after one of Australia’s finest colonial writers.
 Ada Cambridge 1844 – 1926, (later Ada Cross) was an English-born Australian writer.
 She began writing poetry in her late teens, and in her early twenties published two volumes of hymns, with a collection of poems entitled Echoes following in 1869.
 In 1870, she married a curate destined for colonial service, George Frederick Cross, and the couple sailed for Melbourne later that year.